cafebazaar/unitypurchasing/unitypurchasing-unity/Assets/Bazaar/Purchasing/Documentation~/UnityIAPAppleConfiguration.md

 2. Add a new App ID to create a fundamental application entity with Apple.

     **NOTE:** Use an Explicit App ID.
 Wildcard App IDs (com.example.*) cannot be used for applications that use In-App Purchases.

-    **NOTE:** The App ID is available to use in iTunes Connect after you create it in the Developer Center.
+    **NOTE:** The App ID is available to use in App Store Connect after you create it in the Developer Center.

     ![](images/IAPAppleImage1.png)

-3. Navigate to [iTunes Connect](https://itunesconnect.apple.com) and create an App, to establish a Store relationship with your game.
+3. Navigate to [App Store Connect](https://itunesconnect.apple.com) and create an App, to establish a Store relationship with your game.

     ![](images/IAPAppleImage2.png)